AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-flat-rate.md

    - `Yes` – Always shows the Flat Rate method, even when not applicable.
    - `No` – Shows the Flat Rate method only when applicable.

-1. For **Sort Order**, enter a number to determine the sequence in which Flat Rate Shipping appears when listed with other delivery methods during checkout.
+1. For **[!UICONTROL Sort Order]**, enter a number to determine the sequence in which Flat Rate Shipping appears when listed with other delivery methods during checkout.

    `0` = first, `1` = second, `2` = third, and so on.

-1. Click **Save Config**.
+1. Click **[!UICONTROL Save Config]**.